 Policy Development Process Work Team

-Final Report & Recommendations
+Updated Final Report & Recommendations

 STATUS OF THIS DOCUMENT

-This document is the Final Report of the Policy Development Process Work Team concerning the development of, and transition to, a new GNSO policy development process.
-This Final Report has been prepared following review of public comment on the Initial as well as Proposed Final Report and has been submitted to the GNSO Council for its review and approval on 31 May 2011.
+This document is the Updated Final Report of the Policy Development Process Work Team concerning the development of, and transition to, a new GNSO policy development process.
+This Updated Final Report has been prepared following review of public comment on the Initial, the Proposed Final Report and the Final Report and has been submitted to the GNSO Council for its review and approval on [DATE}.

 Table of Contents